Healthy Active Lifestyles

 Movement in the Park is a no-cost, accessible fitness program planned by the Idaho CDHD and supported by Moscow Parks and Recreation.
 It provides a physical, emotional and social outlet for people with disabilities through group fitness classes.

 People of all abilities and fitness levels are welcome to attend.
+For more information, please call 208 883 7084.

 Schedule

-May 21 to August 15
+May 12 to August 20

-at East City Park, corner of
+at East City Park

 Download our flyer (PDF)